 Entry to the competition itself for Cardiff had come through winning the national Cup of a country where they did not play their domestic football – another odd anachronism from the era.
 Kind draws carried them through the first couple of rounds against Shamrock Rovers and Dutch side NAC Breda, but Quarter Final opponents Torpedo Moscow were expected to be much too strong.
-Torpedo were certainly good enough to be described as a crack side – that qualitative adjective only ever used by journalists when writing about teams from eastern Europe back in the day.
+Torpedo were certainly good enough to be described as a crack team – that qualitative adjective only ever used by journalists when writing about teams from eastern Europe back in the day.

 It was beyond question that Torpedo did have an excellent team though and at its core was the extravagantly gifted Eduard Streltsov, perhaps the most naturally talented inside-forward Russia has ever produced.
-He was nicknamed ‘the Russian Pelé’ with reason: his unorthodox game was a joyful explosion of dribbling, feints, flicks and backheels and was quite at odds with the typically functional and conservative Russian style.
+He was nicknamed ‘the Russian Pelé’ with good reason: his unorthodox game was a joyful explosion of dribbling, feints, flicks and backheels and was quite at odds with the typically functional and conservative Russian style.
 Streltsov was a figure at odds with the establishment off the field too.
-A controversial and possibly, politically motivated rape conviction had seen him lose 7 years of his football career in a labour camp.
-His return in 1965 had confounded many; he picked up as if he had never been away and his form inspired Torpedo to the Soviet title.
+A controversial and possibly politically motivated rape conviction had seen him lose 7 years of his football career in a labour camp.
+His return in 1965 had confounded many, he picked up as if he had never been away and his form inspired Torpedo to the Soviet title.
 At the time of the Cardiff tie he was the reigning Soviet Player of the Year.

 A frenetic home match at Ninian Park in front of 30,000 saw Cardiff doggedly deny the Russians time on the ball.
 Chances were scarce, but the home side did gain a narrow advantage with a goal by winger Barrie Jones just before half-time.
-Torpedo dominated the return leg played in distant Uzbekistan, though spirited defending once again by Cardiff denied them more than the single goal that levelled the tie on aggregate.
-This was a time when play-offs were still used to decide deadlocked ties so UEFA decided that would take place in West German city of Augsburg.
+Torpedo dominated the return leg played for reasons of climate in distant Uzbekistan, though spirited defending once again by Cardiff denied them more than the single goal that levelled the tie on aggregate.
+This was a time when play-offs were still used to decide deadlocked ties so UEFA decided that would take place in the West German city of Augsburg.

-Ironically, his unwillingness to go off for treatment caused a row with referee, Helmut Fritz, who assumed he had feigned injury.
+Ironically, his unwillingness to go off for treatment caused a row with referee Helmut Fritz who assumed he had feigned injury.
 To be fair to the German, Morgan’s throat did appear to make a miraculous recovery as he heartily bellowed abuse at the official while receiving a lecture about his conduct.
 The absent Don Murray was watching from the stands and was full of praise for his young replacement: “I’ve got to admit he played superbly.
 He took everything that Streltsov threw at him and never gave an inch.”

 Reserve keeper Bob Wilson had been drafted in for the match more out of necessity than choice, but he too rose to the occasion and was Cardiff’s other hero of the hour.
 As Torpedo chased an equaliser, Wilson made a number of fine saves to deny them.
 He was helped out in part by the general ineptness of the Russian finishing though – in one attack he sprinted out of his goal to tackle Streltsov, the ball broke to Stenischev and the forward hopelessly miscued a simple lob into an unguarded net.
-In the very last minute Stenischev hit a much better shot through a crowd of bodies from the edge of the box, yet Wilson somehow palmed it away for a corner to preserve Cardiff’s lead.
+In the very last minute Stenischev hit a better shot through a crowd of bodies from the edge of the box, yet Wilson somehow palmed it away for a corner to preserve Cardiff’s lead.
 Torpedo coach Ivanov commented afterwards that if Wilson was just a Cardiff reserve then Wales must have a goalkeeper under every tree.

 This was Cardiff’s greatest European hour.
 They went on to run Hamburg very close in the next round as they became the first of only two lower division clubs ever to reach the semi-finals of a European competition.
 In 1971 they would memorably defeat Real Madrid at Ninian Park too, yet these were ties that were still lost on aggregate despite their best efforts.
 Torpedo Moscow was a very significant opponent that Cardiff had actually eliminated.

 Context is everything.
 A lack of great financial incentive and the disruption to domestic routine diminished the impact of Cardiff’s great European adventure at the time, but generations later it is the Torpedo matches that memories still turn to.
-It is nights like those that transform an ordinary club into a storied club, something that a hundred successful battles against relegation will never do.
+It is nights like those that transform an ordinary club into a storied club, something that a hundred successful battles against relegation can never do.